inspire-group/PatchGuard/README.md

 If anything is unclear, please open an issue or contact Chong Xiang (cxiang@princeton.edu).

+## Notes
+- There was a major change of the provable analysis in `defense_utils.py` on 08/01/2020.

 ## Related Repositories
 - [certifiedpatchdefense](https://github.com/Ping-C/certifiedpatchdefense)
 - [patchSmoothing](https://github.com/alevine0/patchSmoothing)